-There are seven national priorities defined in the MTSF (2019-2024) which provide the scope within which evidence needs will be anticipated.
-A combination of research, evaluation and analysis projects, are expected ranging from short term (2 weeks/1-3 months/6 months) assignments to medium term (1-3 year) assignments, when responding to specific policy or investigative questions identified by senior officials and policy makers through DPME.
-The priority areas are outlined below:
+There are seven priorities defined in the current MTSF (2019-2024) which provide the scope within which evidence needs will be anticipated.
+A combination of data, evaluations and research projects, are expected ranging from short term (2 weeks/1-3 months/6 month) assignments to longer term (1-3 year) assignments, when responding to specific policy or investigative questions identified by senior officials and policy makers through DPME.
+The priority policy areas are outlined below: